-Sick leave may be taken in half-hour increments for medical reasons including the care of the ill.
-Human Resources may request a medical doctor's statement certifying that an illness or injury is the reason for the absence or to authorize a return to work.
+Sick leave may be taken in half-hour increments for medical reasons including the care of the ill illness, injury, medical appointment, mental health time, or caring for a family member.
+Human Resources may request a medical doctor's statement certifying that an illness or injury is the reason for the absence of two days or more or to authorize a return to work.